- Duration: 6 Days / 5 Nights

 - Pickup & Drop Off: Cairo Airport

-With the beginning of a new year, you will have the chance to be among the first to reserve a special 6-day holiday in Egypt for Christmas and New Year’s and enjoy the experience of a lifetime.
+With the beginning of a new year, you will have the chance to be among the first to reserve a special 6 days Xmas holiday in Egypt for Christmas and New Year’s and enjoy the experience of a lifetime.
 In Cairo, Luxor, and Aswan, you may visit all of Egypt’s enduringly beautiful tourist attractions.
-You will have a lovely Nile Cruise to visit all of the historical buildings and artefacts at the Egyptian museum and the complex of the Giza pyramids.
+You will have a lovely Nile Cruise to visit all of the historical buildings and artifacts at the Egyptian museum and the complex of the Giza pyramids.
 In the legendary villages of Luxor and Aswan, you’ll view the Philae temple, the Valley of the Kings, and the Karnak temple and be in awe.
-Everything you could possibly want is included in the package, including historical sights and mouthwatering cuisines.
+Everything you could want is included in the 6 Days Xmas Holiday package, including historical sights and mouthwatering cuisines.